michalbrys/Using-Google-Analytics-with-R/chapter9/forecasting.md

 library("forecast")
 library("reshape2")

-# authorize connection with Google Analytics servers
+# authorize the connection with Google Analytics servers
 ga_auth()

 ## pick a profile with data to query